 - new and existing competitors would not provide a competitive constraint; and

 - with the massive size of the combined entity, the cost to rivals of competing and increasing their presence in the market would be much higher than before.

-- white-labelling arrangements with third parties of five products of the target for a five-year period;
+- white-labelling arrangements with third parties of five products of the target for five years;

-- the provision of a non-exclusive technology licence for a further five-year period to one of the third parties that had availed of the white-labelling;
+- the provision of a non-exclusive technology licence for a further five years to one of the third parties that had availed of the white labelling;

 - the amendment by Schneider Electric of its distributorship agreement and commercial policy to remove barriers encouraging de facto exclusivity;

 - the adoption by Schneider Electric of a pricing mechanism under which the average selling price of the six high market share products would not exceed the target’s average net selling price for the preceding year; and

 - commitments in relation to R&D, exports and non-rationalisation of the target’s products.